Mast Cell Tumors

 Background & Pathophysiology

-The etiology of MCTs in dogs is largely unknown; however, chronic inflammation and alterations in tumor suppressor pathways,6,7 as well as altered expression of cell-cycle regulatory proteins8 and hormone receptors,9 may play a role in the pathogenesis of the disease.
+The etiology of MCTs in dogs is largely unknown; however, chronic inflammation, alterations in tumor suppressor pathways, and altered expression of cell-cycle regulatory proteins and hormone receptors may play a role in the pathogenesis of the disease.6-9

 MCTs typically manifest in middle-aged to older dogs (mean, 8-9 years of age).
 Spay/neuter status does not appear to affect tumor development, and no sex predisposition has been identified.1-4 Predisposed breeds include beagles, boxers, golden retrievers, Labrador retrievers, Rhodesian ridgebacks, shar-peis, Staffordshire bull terriers, Weimaraners, and brachycephalic breeds.1,3,10-12